 Posttraumatic stress disorder (PTSD) is a highly disabling disorder, afflicting African Americans at disproportionately higher rates than the general population.
 Findings from the National Comorbidity Survey-Replication (NCS-R) and National Survey of American Life (NSAL) indicate that, while African Americans have a lower risk for many anxiety disorders, they have a 9.1% prevalence rate for PTSD, compared to 6.8% in European Americans.
 African Americans with PTSD also have significantly more impairment than traumatized European Americans in productivity and out of role domains, indicating greater difficulty carrying out daily activities.

-The CMHD was instrumental in the development of a mental health clinic for refuges in partnership with the Global Health Initiative in the UofL School of Medicine.
-This project includes three phases.
+We have done a great deal of work toward the development of a mental health clinic for refuges in partnership with the Global Health Initiative in the UofL School of Medicine.
 In the initial phase, we identified the most appropriate measures to assess the mental health needs of our target population.
 These measures were made available in English, Spanish, and other languages as needed to facilitate use by bilingual clinicians and interpreters.
 Measures translated by the bilingual team into Spanish include the Hopkins Symptom Checklist, the Modified PTSD Symptom Scale, and the ADIS.

 Designated psychology faculty trained and supervised clinical graduate psychology students to enable them to conduct culturally appropriate psychopathology assessments of refugees.
 Those with a diagnosis of PTSD were then offered empirically-supported treatment for their trauma by advanced graduate student clinicians.
 The clinical work conducted by the graduate students was facilitated via individual and group supervision and related graduate coursework.
-At the University of Louisville, Dr. Williams developed a series of courses to provide the necessary training for students participating in this project (PSYC 792: Culture & Diversity in Psychology, PSYC 791: Treating Trauma in Diverse Populations, and PSYC 793: Multicultural Counseling Skills).
+At the University of Louisville, Dr. Williams developed a series of courses to provide the necessary training for students participating in this project, including Culture & Diversity in Psychology, Treating Trauma in Diverse Populations, and Multicultural Counseling Skills.

-We will also be conducting research on effective methods of assessing trauma in Hispanic (primarily Cuban), Middle Eastern (primarily Iraqi and Syrian), and African refugees.
-All patients will receive the RHS-15, as well as gold-standard measures of trauma, culture, and psychopathology.
+We have also been conducting research on effective methods of assessing trauma in Hispanic (primarily Cuban), Middle Eastern (primarily Iraqi and Syrian), and African refugees.
+All patients receive the RHS-15, as well as gold-standard measures of trauma, culture, and psychopathology.
 Once we have collected data from an adequate numbers of patients, we will be able to conduct a psychometric investigation to determine how well the RHS-15 is able to identify trauma in each of the populations of interest.

-Project Team: Monnica T. Williams, Adriana Pena, Judy Mier-Chairez, Victoria Schlaudt, Marlena Debreaux
+Project Team: Monnica T. Williams, Adriana Pena, Victoria Schlaudt